 During the 2021 State election, the City received a pledge of $10m from the McGowan government to help construct the first stage of this important sports precinct, which will cost around $66.7m.
 While the City has the capacity to fund some elements of the project, to initiate stage 1 Federal government funding is essential.

 As part of an 11 local government consortium, the City has lodged an Infrastructure Australia Business Case seeking $250million in funding assistance for all of the major regional scale sports facilities planned for Perth.
 The City’s bid is for $30million from such a fund.
 A contribution of that level, along with further funding from the City and State Government would see the City able to commence construction in 2025.

 Restoring our Rivers.

-Additionally through the South East Council’s Alliance (comprising the cities of Gosnells, Armadale and the Town of Victoria Park), $10m in Federal funding is being sought to help us continue to restore the health of the Canning and Swan River catchments.
-This funding would complement the considerable funding being invested by these local governments; enhancing foreshore re-vegetation, improving drains that empty into the rivers as well as the other ecological initiatives we collectively undertake.
+With the Labor party successful in the recent Federal election, the South East Council's Alliance (comprising the cities of Armadale, Canning and Gosnells and the Town of Victoria Park) will receive $10million to restore the cities rivers that are being impacted by overdevelopment.
+This funding will complement the considerable funding being invested by these local governments; enhancing foreshore re-vegetation, improving drains that empty into the rivers as well as the other ecological initiatives we collectively undertake.